-Since the creation of IMGT®, the international ImMunoGeneTics information system®, http://imgt.cines.fr, in 1989, at New Haven during the 10th Human Genome Mapping Workshop (HGM10), the standardized classification and nomenclature of the immunoglobulins and T cell receptors of human and other vertebrate species have been under the responsibilility of the IMGT Nomenclature Committee (IMGT-NC).
-In 1995, following the first demonstration on-line of the nucleotide database IMGT/LIGM-DB at the 9th International Congress of San Francisco, IMGT-NC SubCommittee Immunology in the for immunoglobulins and T cell receptors has become the WHO-IUIS Nomenclature SubCommittee.
+E-mail address: Marie-Paule.Lefranc@igh.cnrs.fr URL: IMGT®: http://imgt.cines.fr 1989, at New Haven, during the 10th Human Genome Mapping Workshop (HGM10), the standardized classification and nomenclature of the IG and TR of human and other vertebrate species have been under the responsibility of the IMGT Nomenclature Committee (IMGT-NC).
+In 1995, following the first demonstration on-line of the nucleotide database IMGT/LIGM-DB at the 9th International Congress of Immunology in San Francisco, the IMGT-NC SubCommittee for immunoglobulins and T cell receptors has become the WHO-IUIS Nomenclature SubCommittee.

-The WHO-IUIS Nomenclature SubCommittee for immunoglobulins and T cell receptors works in close collaboration with the IMGT-NC SubCommittee for the immunoglobulin superfamily (IgSF) and the major histocompatibility complex superfamily (MhcSF), the Human Genome Organisation (HUGO) Nomenclature Committee (HGNC), the Mouse Genomic Nomenclature Committee (MGNC), the Nomenclature Committees of newly sequenced genomes, the national and international Immunology, Immunogenetics and Genetics Societies, the editors and publishers for recommendations to Authors.
+The WHO-IUIS Nomenclature SubCommittee for immunoglobulins and T cell receptors works in close collaboration with the IMGT-NC SubCommittee for the immunoglobulin superfamily (IgSF) and the major histocompatibility complex superfamily (MhcSF), the Human Genome Organisation (HUGO) Nomenclature Committee (HGNC), the Mouse Genomic Nomenclature Committee (MGNC), the Nomenclature Committees of newly sequenced genomes, the national and international Immunology, Immunogenetics and Genetics Societies, the editors and publishers for recommendations to authors.